-Add OGC WFS layers to your map
+Add OGC WFS layers

-When you add OGS WFS layers to a map, you must choose one layer at a time.
+When you add OGC WFS layers to a map, you must choose one layer at a time.
 To add more layers, repeat the steps for adding the layer.
 You can also specify advanced configuration options when you add a WFS layer to a map.
 You can change the maximum feature limit or choose to flip x,y coordinates.
 If the WFS layer contains complex features, you must also select the type of features to display: points, lines, or polygons.

 When adding an OGC WFS layer to your map, you have the option of specifying custom parameters to append to requests made to the WFS.
 For example, if the service requires an access key, the key can be included as a custom parameter for requests made to the WFS.
 When custom parameters are specified, they are automatically applied to all requests made to the WFS.
 Layer-specific custom parameters such as spatial operators are not supported.

 When you add a WFS layer to the map, your basemap must be compatible with the coordinate system of the WFS layer.

-Add OGC WMTS layers to your map
+Add OGC WMTS layers

 Each layer in an OGC WMTS service contains a set of cached images and can have a different tiling scheme than the other available layers in the WMTS service.
 You should only add the layers that your map audience needs to see because a lot of cache image tiles can clutter the map and it may take a long time to draw, especially in web browsers.
-To help maximize the performance of your map, the map viewer has you select a specific layer to add from your WMTS service.
+To help maximize the performance of your map, Map Viewer has you select a specific layer to add from your WMTS service.
 You can add more than one layer, but you need to go back through the process of adding the WMTS to your map.